-Wayne-Westland schools provides educators in the following classes: Media/Computer Use, Art, Physical Education, and Spanish.
+Livonia Public Schools provide educators in the following classes: Media/Computer Use, Physical Education, Music, and 7/8 Spanish.
 Grades will be given in the second and fourth quarters of the school year.
-Each of these four grades make up 1/4 of a full grade averaged on your child's report card for those quarters.
+Each of these four grades make up 1⁄4 of a full grade averaged on your child's report card for those quarters.
 Grades are based on attitude, participation, and overall respect towards the classroom teacher.
 Students are expected to show these educators the same respect that is expected of them in their regular classrooms.
 All pupils are expected to participate in activities during physical education classes unless they are excused by a doctor's written request.
 Students in 3rd- 8th grade must purchase a uniform to be worn during physical education classes.
+Art is taught by a former WELS teacher.